Jenbai22/ripe-tomatoes/journals/leo_galvan.md

 1. Today i worked with Jen and she was able to help me fix my bug.
 I had two things I had to do, first I had to enter a command before building my docker files.
 Second, i deleted my project in my computer, cloned it down again and that fixed the second bug.
 2. Today did group coding and we were able to find get a new user working as well as a bearer token to work when a new user is created.

+## Jan 9

+Today, I worked on:

+1. We have been cont with team coding and have made some progress.
+Our backend looks pretty close to being completed and we started to do some protection for our backend.
+Tmw we will start on the front wit some limited use to it.